openharmony/app_samples/Basic/Screenshot/README.md

 ### Usage

-1. Touch **Fullscreen snapshot** to take and sava full-screen snapshot.
+1. Touch **Fullscreen snapshot** to take and display a full-screen snapshot.

-2. Touch **Fixed-size screenshot** to take and save fixed-size screenshot.
+2. Touch **Fixed-size screenshot** to take and display a fixed-size screenshot.

 ### Constraints

 1. This sample can only be run on standard-system devices.
 2. This sample is supported since API version 9.